brito-rafa/k8s-webhooks/multiple-gvk/README.md

 Error from server: conversion webhook for music.example.io/v1alpha1, Kind=RockBandList failed: Post https://webhook-service.system.svc:443/convert?timeout=30s: service "webhook-service" not found
 ```

-Solution: bad `webhook_in_rockbands.yaml` - I had to forcily put the correct namespace `music-system` on this file.
-The origin of this bug is due to the kubebuilder was creating files with crd v1beta1 extensions.
+Solution: bad `webhook_in_rockbands.yaml` - I had to manually fix the the correct namespace `music-system` and service name on this file.
+Kubebuilder was creating files with crd v1beta1 extensions and I had to troubleshoot and adapt this template to crd v1.

 ``` yaml
         service: